SaurabhEffect/WebLabs/random emojis/README.md

 ### For Best Experience

-- Use on desktop for smooth animations
+- Use on desktop for smooth chase experience
-- Ensure speaker is enabled for sound
-- Update browser to latest version
+- Move mouse slowly to watch emoji strategically flee
+- Try rapid mouse movements to chase fast
-- Use in fullscreen for immersive experience
+- Use fullscreen for larger interaction area

-### Productivity Hack

-- Use as mood tracker throughout day
-- Generate random emoji for decisions
-- Use as visual break from screens
-- Combine with timer for Pomodoro technique
+- Try both Copy and Explosion modes

 ### Fun Ideas

-- Challenge friends to collect all emojis
+- Compete with friends to catch emoji
-- Create emoji sequences by rapid clicking
-- Use to express emotions quickly
+- Time how long you can chase it
-- Share fun emoji combinations
+- Try to predict emoji escape path
+- Mix Copy and Explosion modes
+- Play with different movement speeds

 ---

 **Built with ❤️ by Saurabh Chauhan for emoji lovers everywhere! 😊✨**

-_A simple, fun, and delightful way to bring random emojis into your day!_
+_Chase, catch, copy, and explode with interactive emojis!_